TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 \text{TEC + Scintillation Throughput (B/s)} = 8~\text{B/sample} \times 10~\text{samples/s} \times 20~\text{satellites} = 1.6~\text{kB/s}
 $$

 &nbsp; &nbsp; &nbsp; &nbsp;In addition to TEC and scintillation measurements, the prototype will generate RINEX files for archival and scientific use.
 RINEX is widely considered the standard format for satellite observation data, ensuring compatibility with established GNSS analysis tools.
-RINEX files will be produced at a 1 Hz rate (every second), preserving accurate TEC values but does not capture high-frequency scintillation events.
+From the UBX stream of 10 Hz, a 1 Hz snapshot of the observables is taken and appended as an epoch to an existing RINEX file.
+To save space, the UBX stream is discarded.
+This RINEX file preserves TEC values but does not capture high-frequency scintillation events.

-&nbsp; &nbsp; &nbsp; &nbsp;RINEX file size varies based on multiple factors; most notably the number of satellites in view, the number of observation types recorded, and the sampling rate.
-Older versions, such as RINEX 2.0, used a fixed 80-byte line format \[14\].
+&nbsp; &nbsp; &nbsp; &nbsp;RINEX file size varies based on multiple factors, most notably the number of satellites in view, the number of observation types recorded, and the sampling rate.
+Older versions, such as RINEX 2.0, used a fixed 80-byte line format [14].
 Whereas modern versions, including RINEX 4.0, allow variable line lengths, typically shorter than 80 bytes.

 &nbsp; &nbsp; &nbsp; &nbsp;For conservative planning, Team 6 assumes each line consists of one epoch, one satellite, and one frequency.
 An epoch is a snapshot of the orbit and measurements of a satellite at a specific moment in time \[15\].
 Essentially, it is a single sample taken across all tracked satellites at a specific instant.
 With 20 satellites, 2 signals per satellite, and 1 epoch per second (1 Hz RINEX generation), each RINEX file will contain roughly 40 lines.
 At 80 bytes per line, this corresponds to: